salilab/imp/doc/manual/code_conventions.md

 The functionality in such internal headers is
  - not exported to Python
- - and not part of of documented API
+ - and not part of the documented API

 As a result, such functions do not need to obey all the coding conventions (but we recommend that they do).